Speaking

 Japanese have the lowest English speaking skills in the world, based on those that took the TOEFL test.
 However, oral skills are becoming more and more important for Japanese, as the country continues to globalize.
-Speaking ability is becoming increasingly valued by Japanese companies; some require meetings to take place in English and others are increasingly requiring job applicants to take oral tests, like the TOEIC speaking test.
+Speaking ability is becoming increasingly valued by Japanese companies; some require meetings to take place in English and others are increasingly requiring job applicants to take oral tests, like the TOEIC Speaking & Writing test.
 Of course, speaking in English is also necessary to travel the world, study abroad, and to make international friends.
 Are your oral skills good enough?

 The best way to improve your speaking is to find opportunities to speak & interact:

-- Speak up and participate actively in class!
+• Speak up and participate actively in class!
 Don’t waste your chance by worrying too much about how you sound or making mistakes.
 Focus on communicating your opinions and sharing your stories.
 English speakers tend to value people with good ideas and interesting stories over quiet people hesitant to speak.
 The more you speak, the more fluent you will become.

-- Try to befriend exchange students!
+• Try to befriend exchange students!
 If you can make friendship with exchange students, you can really improve!
 Of course, make your friendship mutual, not based on practicing your English.
 They also may want to practice using Japanese or to learn Japanese culture.

 Conversation hints

-- Ask many questions.
+2. Ask many questions.
 Many language learners don’t ask questions in conversations.
 This makes the conversation boring, and the other person may think you are not interested in them.
 Ask many questions, as long as they are not too personal or private.

-- Have long answers (elaborate).
+3. Have long answers (elaborate).
 Don’t just answer “yes” or “no." If you are asked your favorite sport, don't just answer “tennis”.
 Give extra information to develop the conversation. ("I play tennis.
 I’ve been playing since I was 10.
 Actually, I’m kind of sick of tennis, but my mom pressures me to continue!”)

 Develop fluency by speaking online: